micahwoods/micahwoods.github.io/_posts/2019-01-20-flights-and-favorite-turf-photos-2018.md

 ![south end of Kashima Soccer Stadium](/img/oct18_kashima.jpg)
 <small>*October: South end of Kashima Soccer Stadium, Ibaraki*</small>

 There was new turf installed in early 2018 at Kashima Soccer Stadium and it performed great through the summer and into the autumn.
-Even the most shaded section of the pitch, with warm-season turf, was providing a fine surface in autumn.
+Even the most shaded section of the pitch, with warm-season turf, was providing a fine surface when I attended a game in October.

 ![777 bentgrass and Mt.
 Fuji](/img/oct_fuji.jpg)
 <small>*October: A 777 creeping bentgrass practice green near Mt.
 Fuji*</small>